Superrehtard/old_diaspora_wiki/Howto-setup-services.md

 * Add your domain to App Domains.
 * Check "Website with Facebook Login" and fill in the URL to your pod.
 * Hit save.
-* Click on Open Graph on the right side.
-* Fill in the fields to say "People can make a post" and click "Get Started".
-Just confirm the next three pages. [[https://mrzyx.de/diaspora/facebook2.png|700px]]
 * Restart Diaspora on your server
 * You're done.
-It's now possible to post to Facebook from your pod :)
+It's now possible to post private posts to Facebook from your pod :)

+## To allow public posts to be posted

+* Edit your "App Details" application and set the "Primary Icons", both have to be set.
+* Click on Open Graph on the right side.
+* Fill in the fields to say "People can make a post" and click "Get Started".[[https://mrzyx.de/diaspora/facebook2.png|700px]]
+* Replace the "Making" stuff with "Posting" one. [[https://mrzyx.de/diaspora/facebook3.png|700px]]
+* On the next screen, click on "Advanced" and edit the `og:type` to `frame`. [[https://mrzyx.de/diaspora/facebook4.png|700px]]
+* Just confirm the next page.
+* Now you need to make a public post from Diaspora publishing it to Facebook.
+If that was successful you can request the posts your app makes to be visible to people not registered as developers of the app.
+To do that click on "Submit" next to the "Action Type" we created.
+Fill in some garbage they want to hear and confirm the other two dialogs.
+* You're done.
+Maybe.